dan11003/tbv_slam_public/README.md

 # 1. Advanced usage for Evaluation purposes - Precompute odometry and and training data
 To improve speed of evaluation, odometry is not being estimated on-the-fly, it is instead precomputed separately and stored into constraint graphs (simple_graph.sgh).
-This step will be made optional in the future for online integration.
-Currently, precomputing can be done using:
+Precomputing can be done using:
 ## Either: Single Oxford sequence - Precompute of Odometry and CFEAR/CorAl alignment data
 Generate odometry and training data for Oxford sequence _2019-01-10-12-32-52-radar-oxford-10k_.
 ```